 Students are encouraged to take MALT 610 in their 4th term but may take it in their 3rd term.
 Students that began their program before Fall 2020 can take MALT 610A and MALT 610B.
 Refer to your Self-service student portal for more information.

-Master Seminar Semester: Courses offered in Fall and Spring MALT 610 Research in Practice (6) OR MALT 610 A Foundations of Inquiry: Research, Assessment, and Evaluation in Schools (3) MALT 610 B Foundations of Inquiry: From Inquiry to Action (3)
+Master Seminar Semester: Courses offered in Fall and Sprin ng MALT 610 Rese arch in Practice (6) C DR MALT 610 A Foundations of Inquiry: Research, Assessment, and Evaluation in Schools (3) (3)

 MALT Pathway Overview